BakerNet/personal-site/blog/leaving_leadership.md

 I ended up having a very successful project built using our in-house TypeScript framework.
 After successfully delivering this project, I was brought in to rescue a rewrite of our most interactive page which had gone underwater.
 What had been stuck in QA for months, I was able to get out the door in a few weeks.

-This success lead the Head of Engineering to entrust me with reviewing _all_ frontend changes company-wide, setting the stage for my leadership.
+This success lead the Head of Engineering to entrust me with reviewing _all_ frontend changes company-wide.
 I tried my best to elevate the quality of work the team was contributing but made sure to always be respectful and professional.
 When the Head of Engineering decided to break up the team into a Frontend Team and a Backend Team, I volunteered to be the Engineering Manager of the Frontend Team.

 I really enjoyed being a manager.
 Seeing the tangible impact of my mentorship and my team's progress was incredibly fulfilling.